jeremyikwuje/monierate-website/src/blog/grey-finance-everything-you-need-to-know.md

 **Note:** USD accounts are relatively new and may occasionally be temporarily disabled.
 However, they can be reactivated upon request at no additional cost, provided no payments have been processed.

 ## Grey Fees

-Grey Finance, like most financial services charge for certain transactions.
+Grey, like most financial services charge for certain transactions.
 Here's a quick rundown:

 - **For Currency Conversion:** 1% of the amount you're exchanging (capped at $6).
 This applies whether you're buying a currency or receiving a refund in a currency other than USD.
 - **Cross-Border Fees:** 2% of the transaction amount plus $0.50 when using your virtual USD card on non-US websites.
 - **Deposits:** Fees vary by currency.
 For example, it's 1% for USD and EUR deposits, and 0.50% + ₦60 for NGN deposits via Mono direct debit.
 - **Withdrawals:** Fees also vary by currency.
 Check Grey's website for the latest fee schedule.
 - **USDC Network Fees:** Grey adds no extra withdrawal charges—just pay the standard network fee.

 ### Virtual Card fees